mayssamhira/SummaText-Smart-Abstractive-Summaries-Using-Transformers/README.md

 # SummaText: Abstractive Text Summarization using BART

 ## 📌 Project Overview
-QuickDigest is an abstractive text summarization system based on the BART transformer model.
+SummaText is an abstractive text summarization system based on the BART transformer model.
 It automatically generates human-like summaries of long documents while preserving meaning and context.
 The model is trained on the CNN/DailyMail dataset and fine-tuned using Hugging Face Transformers in Google Colab.